MisterNoNameLP/PleaL/README.md

-Pleal (PleasandLua) is a customised version of the [lua language](https://lua.org).
+PleaL (PleasandLua) is a customised version of the [lua language](https://lua.org).

 It aims to make coding in lua a more pleasant experience by expalnding the lua syntax, while keeping the original syntax intact.
-If you can write lua you can write pleal!
+If you can write lua you can write PleaL as well!
 The most comprehensible new syntax possibilities are probably `++`, `--`, `+=` and `-=` (not implemented yet).
 But there is more as well.
-For more information about the expanded syntax please visit the [wiki](WIKI_LINK).
+For more information about the expanded syntax is avaiable in the [wiki](https://github.com/MisterNoNameLP/pleal/wiki/Syntax).

 # How it works
-Pleal works by converting PleaL code into native lua code, so it can be run in any ordinary lua interpreter.
+It works by converting PleaL code into native lua code, so it can be run in any ordinary lua5.1+ interpreter.
-It is written in pure lua and has no need for additional libraries or C bindings.
+The PleaL transpiler is written in pure lua and has no need for additional libraries or C bindings.

 # Compatibility
 ### Lua code compatibility